JamianWorrell/JamianWorrell.github.io/README.md

 Elastic Stack SIEM Configuration and Management: Successfully set up and configured Elastic Stack SIEM in a home lab environment.
 Demonstrated proficiency in deploying a Kali Linux VM, configuring Elastic Agents for log collection, and forwarding data to the SIEM for effective security event monitoring.

-### Project 2: Penetration Testing

-I conducted penetration testing for a financial institution, identifying vulnerabilities and providing recommendations for improving their security posture.

 ## Skills

 - Network Security